jbloom/SARS-CoV-2_PRJNA612766/data/README.md

 However, the subdirectories with GISAID sequences contain `*.tsv.xz` files that list the accessions, as well as acknowledging the originating and submitting labs.
 These are tracked.

-- [comparator_genomes_gisaid](comparator_genomes_gisaid) contains bat virus comparator genomes as downloaded from GISAID on May-16-2021.
+- [./comparator_genomes_gisaid/](comparator_genomes_gisaid) contains bat virus comparator genomes as downloaded from GISAID on May-16-2021.

+- [./gisaid_sequences_through_Feb2020/](gisaid_sequences_through_Feb2020) contains all sequences downloaded from GISAID on May-30-2021 from human SARS-CoV-2 isolated no later than Feb-29-2020.

 ## Mutations extracted from GISAID data by Richard Neher